If approved, the override would go into effect for FY24, which begins on July 1, 2023.

 At Hingham’s 2022 Annual Town Meeting, in accordance with recommendations from the Task Force and in acknowledgement of the continued pandemic, the Town chose to maintain the added positions and services, once again employ $3.8 million in available federal and local one-time monies to balance the FY23 budget, and begin planning for an override in FY24.

-We are in the process of developing the FY24 budget and override proposal.
-When we have the final numbers, we’ll post an override calculator that residents can use to enter their street address and view the estimated property tax increase for FY24.
+We have developed a Tax Impact Calculator that residents can use to enter their street address and view the estimated FY24 property tax increase resulting from the proposed override.

 Without the override, the median Hingham taxpayer, whose property is currently assessed at $898,850, would have an estimated FY24 tax bill of $9,634.
 With the override, the median taxpayer's FY24 estimated tax bill would increase by approximately $751 to $10,385.

 For more detailed information related to estimated property tax impacts of the proposed override, please click here.

 If the override does not pass this spring, the Town will need to contract services and reduce personnel to lower its FY24 expenditures by $6,015,216 beginning July 1, 2023.
 Approximately $3.9 million, including 46.1 FTEs, will come from the School Department and approximately $2.1 million, including 19.4 FTEs, will come from the municipal departments.
 The reductions would affect a number of service areas as outlined below.